JoeUgly/Ringfingers_Roster/README.md

 ```

 For this reason, video resolution of at least 720p is strongly recommended.
 Also, Tesseract version 5.0+.
+<br/><br/>
 #### Misinterpreted characters in prefix or suffix
 The name extraction consists of three steps.
-Recognize the prefix phrase, recognize the suffix phrase, extract the leftover name.
+Recognize the prefix phrase, recognize the suffix phrase, extract the leftover name.\
-Using the example message "Phantom XXsoandsoXX has been summoned":
+Using the example message "Phantom XXsoandsoXX has been summoned":\
-Prefix: Phantom
+Prefix: Phantom\
-Suffix: has been summoned
+Suffix: has been summoned\
 Player name: XXsoandsoXX

-An exact match for both the preffix and the suffix is required.
+An exact match for both the preffix and the suffix is required. \
 A single misinterpreted character in the prefix / suffix will cause the frame to be discarded.

-This behavior can be changed to be more lenient by invoking the `--loose` option.
+This behavior can be changed to be more lenient by invoking the `--loose` option.\
 Using `--loose` will accept all nameplate text, even without a prefix or suffix match.
-This will cause many more entries into the output file, many of which will be false positives.
+This will cause many more entries into the output file, many of which will be false positives.\
 If you want to maximise the chances of detecting a player's name and you are not concerned about a somewhat bloated output file, then use this option.